DUI Attorney Near Me Washington County, MO

 What is a DUI in Washington County, MO?

-The same Missouri law prohibits driving while intoxicated by drugs that impair your consciousness or motor skills.
-That means that a police officer can arrest you if they suspect that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.
+The same Missouri law prohibits driving while intoxicated by psychoactive substances that impair skills necessary to driving including motor skills, reaction time and decision making.
+That means that a police officer can arrest you if they suspect that you are impaired, including being high as a result of marijuana or THC use or under the influence of narcotics or pharmaceuticals like opiates.

 DUI Stops and Arrests in Washington County, MO

-Know the rules and procedure for Missouri traffic stops, sobriety tests and sobriety checkpoints.
+Know the rules and procedure for regular traffic stops, sobriety tests and checkpoints.

 DUI Traffic Stops in Washington County, MO